4 years full-time

 Work with world-renowned physicists using sophisticated equipment to probe the nature of existence and push the boundaries of research.
 Facilities like our astrocampus and the York Plasma Institute give you unprecedented opportunities to supplement your theoretical work with observation and experimentation.

 Our Physics courses are accredited by the Institute of Physics (iop.org), guaranteeing the standard of our teaching and learning.
 Completing this degree will put you on track to becoming a Chartered Physicist.

 This course will build on your previous studies to prepare you for advanced research in industry or academia.
-Our core and optional modules will give you a broad base of knowledge, and opportunities to focus on the specialist subjects which excite your curiosity.
+Our core and option modules will give you a broad base of knowledge, and opportunities to focus on the specialist subjects which excite your curiosity.

-As you progress you'll hone your lab skills, designing experiments and solving problems.
+As you progress you'll hone your skills, designing computational studies and solving physical and mathematical problems.
 You'll gain experience working with sophisticated equipment and specialist software.

 In your final year you'll design and carry out an original research project.
 You'll work under guidance from an academic supervisor to bring new knowledge and deeper understanding to an area such as spin chains, nanoparticles or plasmas for fusion energy.